-Here are some of my favorite new controller musical instruments, instruments that are not optimized for playing 12-tone notes and chords but rather for drum or controll applications.
+Here are some controller musical instruments that I've appreciated over the years, instruments that are not optimized for playing 12-tone notes and chords but rather for drum or controll applications.
 All of these have no mechanical sound generation but rather use a sensor-based interface and software synthesis.

 The Space Palette is an innovative instrument created by none other than Tim Thompson, who also wrote part of the software for the LinnStrument prototype.
 Based on the Microsoft Kinect, you play it in 3D by moving your hands left/right/up/down and at varying degrees of depth within a number of physical frames.
 Your movements directly play and control the timing of individual notes and drums, and can also change the sounds, keys, and scales being used.
 Not only is it a very creative concept, but the sounds and control methods Tim has chosen are inspiring and very creative, making this instrument a very addicting experience.
-Here and here are videos of Tim performing on Space Pallette.
+Here's a video of Space Palette at 2013 Burning Man, and here and here are earlier videos of Tim performing on Space Pallette.

 The Reactable is an interactive, collaborative instrument using a multi-touch tabletop.
 Several performers sit around it, placing a variety of physical objects of various shapes (representing synthesizer-style sound sources, filters and modulators) on the table.
 The table senses these objects, responding by producing sounds and projecting animations from under the table surface to indicate sound flow and other useful visual feedback.
 By rotating and moving the objects with their hands, the performers create and alter music in real time, guided by the visual and sound feedback.
 And Björk uses one in live performance.
 Here's a video.

 The Yamaha Tenori-On is a hand-held instrument consisting of a matrix of 16 x 16 lit buttons that respond with musically-useful animations when pressed, guiding the performer to create and edit interesting note sequences in real time.
 Here's a video.